zallison/async_webscraper_openwebui/README.md

 - allow_hosts: when set without deny_hosts, only these exact hostnames are allowed (strict allowlist).
 - deny_hosts: exact hostnames to block.
 If both allow_hosts and deny_hosts are set, allow_hosts entries override denies; other hosts are permitted unless listed in deny_hosts.
 - wiki_lang: language code for Wikipedia API (e.g., 'en', 'de').
+- github_token: GitHub API token for authenticated requests (optional).
+When set, adds Bearer token to all requests.
 - max_body_bytes: truncate large bodies to this many bytes.
 -------